pitou/braco/README.md

 In my project I use Symfony 2, so you may find some references to it (e.g. vendor/ creation using Composer).

-Some useful Puppet modules are present in the puppet/modules, maybe one day I'll push them as git submodules.
+Some useful Puppet modules are present into puppet/modules, maybe one day I'll push them as git submodules.

 Ciao